 Kimberlite Pipes: The Diamond Hotspots

 Not all kimberlite pipes contain diamonds, and not all diamonds in them are economically valuable.
-But some pipes—like those found in South Africa, Russia, Canada, and Australia—have produced millions of carats.
+But some pipes like those found in South Africa, Russia, Canada, and Australia have produced millions of carats.

 One of the most famous kimberlite sources is the Big Hole in Kimberley, South Africa, which sparked the diamond rush in the late 1800s.
 The discovery of diamond-bearing kimberlite here changed the world’s diamond industry forever.
+Modern mining now focuses on pipes that are rich in diamonds and easy to access.
+Geologists use satellite imaging, soil geochemistry, and geophysical surveys to locate hidden kimberlite pipes.

 What Else Is in Kimberlite?